cypress-io/cypress/packages/launchpad/README.md

 yarn watch
 ```

 This starts Vite in watch mode, and any code-generation scripts that need to be running in the background to support our environment.
+While developing, you might want to consider the [CYPRESS_INTERNAL_VITE_DEV](../../npm/vite-dev-server/README.md#internal-options) option.

 In a seprate terminal, run: